 During a visit to your oral pathologist, you will be asked a number of questions about your medical and dental history.
 It is important to answer as truthfully and completely as possible so that your oral pathologist has the necessary information to make a proper diagnosis.
 You will also receive an extensive physical exam, focusing on the area of concern.
 If a lesion is present, a biopsy will likely be recommended, which can include taking all or part of the lesion.
 This will help the pathologist to make an accurate diagnosis.

 If you have undergone a procedure to treat either a malignant or benign lesion, your oral pathologist can also help recommend reconstructive procedures that will restore the normal function of your mouth, as well as your quality of life.
 This may include procedures such as bone and soft tissue grafting, as well as a recommendation for oral prosthetic devices.
 In some cases, this can even include nose, ear, and eye prosthetic reconstruction.

-For more information about oral pathology in Redondo Beach, California, and to set up an appointment with Dr. Barry Johnsin, Dr. Trent Westernoff, or Dr. Martin Mardirosian, we welcome you to call Redondo Oral Surgery today at 310-375-0514.
+For more information about oral pathology in Redondo Beach, California, and to set up an appointment with Dr. Trent Westernoff or Dr. Martin Mardirosian, we welcome you to call Redondo Oral Surgery today at 310-375-0514.
 We are dedicated to helping you achieve excellent oral health!